Threat Dragon version 2.0

 Coding style

 The coding style is not strict, and follows generally accepted styles such as Javascript Info.
-We thought about using adopting JavaScript Standard Style, but the dropping of unnecessary semicolons was too strict for us.
+Adopting JavaScript Standard Style is too strict for this project, for example the dropping of ‘unnecessary’ semicolons will not be adopted.

-Indents are set to 4 for now, but this may change and we might go to a 2 space indentation sometime soon.
+Indents are generally set to 4, but this may change and it might go to a 2 space indentation sometime in the future.

 Running Locally